Kindertransport: Winton train

 On 1 September 2009, a special Winton train set off from the Prague Main railway station.
-The train, consisting of an original locomotive and carriages used in the 1930s, headed to London via the original Kindertransport route.
+The train, consisting of an original steam locomotive and carriages used in the 1930s, headed to London via the original Kindertransport route.
 On board the train were several surviving Winton children and their descendants, who were to be welcomed by the then hundred-year-old Sir Nicholas Winton in London.
-The occasion marked the 70th anniversary of the intended last Kindertransport, which was due to set off on 3 September 1939 but did not because of the outbreak of the war.
+The occasion marked the 70th anniversary of the intended last Kindertransport, which was due to set off on 3 September 1939 but did not because the war had begun.
 At the train's departure, Sir Nicholas Winton's statue was unveiled at the railway station.

 Wilfrid Israel

 Wilfrid Israel (1899–1943) was a key figure in the rescue of Jews from Germany and occupied Europe.
 He warned the British government, through Lord Samuel, of the impending Kristallnacht in November 1938.
 Through a British agent, Frank Foley, passport officer at the Berlin consulate, he kept British intelligence informed of Nazi activities.
 Speaking on behalf of the Reichsvertretung (the German Jewish communal organisation) and the Hilfsverein (the self-help body), he urged a plan of rescue on the Foreign Office and helped British Quakers to visit Jewish communities across Germany to prove to the British government that Jewish parents were indeed prepared to part with their children.